devopscenter/dcBootstrap/README.md

   customer.
 Then create the main user and make note of the access key and the secret key.
 They will be placed into the .aws/credentials file in the steps below

+- download the zippped tarball of the devops.center repository: dcBootstrap
-- checkout dcBootstrap into a directory in the shared drive
+- untar the zipped dcBootstrap tarball into a directory into a directory on the shared drive
 - change directory to dcBootstrap and create a directory named: .aws

 ```